 If you are looking for a newer home located in close proximity to some of Nanaimo’s best schools and shopping, the prestigious North Nanaimo neighbourhood might be a good fit for you.

 Woodgrove Centre, Vancouver Island’s largest shopping mall, and many large department and box stores are located in the North end; while families are often drawn to the area because of the reputation of the schools, the numerous neighbourhood and community parks and for access to beautiful beaches.
 Many North Nanaimo homes are larger and newer, especially when compared to their South End neighbours, with the majority built after 1980, and subdivisions since 2000; and with its hillside location, ocean and coastal mountain view homes are easily found.

-There are four elementary schools for students from K to Grade 7 in North Nanaimo: Frank J. Ney, McGirr, Randerson Ridge and Rutherford as well as one secondary school, Dover Bay, for students from Grade 8 to Grade 12.
+There are three elementary schools for students from K to Grade 7 in North Nanaimo: Frank J. Ney, McGirr, and Randerson Ridge as well as one secondary school, Dover Bay, for students from Grade 8 to Grade 12.

 North Nanaimo offers a multitude of shopping venues: The Woodgrove Centre is located in North Nanaimo - with 150 stores this is the Island’s largest shopping centre, in the same area you will find a number of other strip malls - Nored Plaza, Dickensen Crossing, Northridge Village and the Longwood Station shopping mall - each with a number of specialty shops and/or well-known chain stores and restaurants.